dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

     A browser window opens and the Contoso University home page appears.

+1. To stop the project, close the browser.

 ## Install Entity Framework 6

 This step is one of a few steps in this tutorial that you have to do manually.
-You could have installed EF 6 automatically using the ASP.NET MVC scaffolding feature.
-You're doing it manually so you can see the steps required to use EF 6.
-You'll use scaffolding later to create the MVC controller and views.
+You can install EF 6 automatically using the ASP.NET MVC scaffolding feature.
+In this tutorial, it's done manually so you can see the steps required to use EF 6.
+Later, you use scaffolding later to create the MVC controller and views.

 1. From the **Tools** menu, select **NuGet Package Manager**, and then select **Package Manager Console**.